 For advice on the labelling of specific products, please go to GOV.UK to find your local Trading Standards Department or Environmental Health Department.

-Food contact materials and articles, including those used for food packaging, are controlled by a all-encompassing comprehensive EU harmonised legislation that has been fully implemented in the UK.
+Food contact materials and articles, including those used for food packaging, are controlled by retained UK law in GB.
 This legislation is particularly thorough in its control of plastic materials and articles intended for food use.
 For information on the safety of packaging please contact the Food Contact Materials team.

 For general enquiries on food hygiene please contact the Food Hygiene Policy team.

 You can find information on pesticides safety levels for imports on HSE website.

 The Contaminants in Food (England) Regulations 2013 make provision for enactment and enforcement of retained UK law which set out regulatory limits for contaminants in food, such as nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs.